2seventy bio

 Series B in 2021

 TreeFrog Therapeutics is a stem cell company based in Pessac, France, founded in 2018.
-It focuses on researching and producing scalable stem cell cultivation for cGMP cell therapy manufacturing.
-The company has developed C-Stem, a proprietary technology platform that offers an end-to-end 3D scalable solution, aimed at securing cell production and quality.
-This innovative approach is designed to expedite clinical development and facilitate market access for cell therapies.
-By addressing critical manufacturing challenges, TreeFrog Therapeutics aims to significantly reduce treatment costs, making advanced cell therapies more accessible to patients.
+The company specializes in scalable stem cell cultivation using bioreactors for cGMP cell therapy manufacturing.
+Its proprietary technology platform, known as C-Stem, offers an end-to-end 3D scalable solution aimed at enhancing cell production and quality.
+By addressing critical manufacturing challenges, TreeFrog Therapeutics seeks to accelerate clinical development and improve market access for cell therapies, ultimately reducing treatment costs and expanding patient access to innovative medical solutions.

 Cardior Pharmaceuticals